Additional Pension Contributions (APCs)

 How can I make an AVC?

 Please contact us on 01926 412682 or complete the attached ‘AVC request form’.
-Contributions will be deducted from your salary by your employer via Payroll and, as with your pension contributions to the main Fund, your AVCs also currently attract tax relief at your highest marginal rate (subject to the annual and lifetime allowances).Additional Voluntary Contribution Request Form (PDF, 17.11 KB)
+Contributions will be deducted from your salary by your employer via Payroll and, as with your pension contributions to the main Fund, your AVCs also currently attract tax relief at your highest marginal rate (subject to the annual and lifetime allowances).Additional Voluntary Contribution Form (DOCX, 38.79 KB)

 What happens when I retire?